If you want to get more traffic and sales to your ecommerce website, then on-page SEO is a critical first step.

 Image Size and Dimension

 The larger your images, the longer a browser takes to load them.
-If you reduce an image’s size from 1,000 by 1,000 pixels to 500 by 500 pixels, you’ve reduced its “weight” by half.
-You can also save your images as lower-quality jpgs with a program like Photoshop.
+If you reduce an image’s size from 1,000×1,000 pixels to 500×500 pixels, you’ve reduced its “weight” by half.
+You can also save your images as lower-quality JPG (JPEG)s with a program like Adobe Photoshop.

 Just click “File” and “Save as…”

-You’ll have the option to save your image as a jpg at a quality level between zero and 12.
+You’ll have the option to save your image as a JPG (JPEG) at a quality level between zero and 12.

 Simply moving the arrow from a 12 to an eight can drastically reduce the file size.
 In this case, the image went from 125K to 82.4K.